zarfadev/MobaXterm-Keygen/README.md

 2. Copy the `Custom.mxtpro` file to this directory
 3. Start MobaXterm - your license should now be activated!

+### Step 4: Postscript (Optional)

+The file generated, Custom.mxtpro, is actually a zip file and contains a text file, Pro.key, where there is a key string.

+MobaXterm.exe has another mode.
+You can see it by adding a parameter "-customizer".

+$ .\MobaXterm.exe -customizer

+You should export custom settings to a file named MobaXterm customization.custom which is also a zip file.
+Then merge two zip file: Custom.mxtpro and MobaXterm customization.custom to Custom.mxtpro.
+Finally copy newly-generated Custom.mxtpro to MobaXterm's installation path.

 ## Troubleshooting

 1. **Activation Not Working?**